xserban/GraphRepo/docs/source/data_structure.rst

 Relationships
 ==============

-Authorship
+Author
 -----------

-An Authorship relationship exists between each commit and its author.
+An Author relationship exists between each commit and its author.
 The direction is from Commit to Author and the relationship attributes are::

   {